AhmadJanjua/FoodBank/README.md

 ## Run GUI

-The program is run through the GUI file and the output of the hampers is written into "Finalized Hamper Order.txt"
+The program is run through the GUI.java file when compiled and the output of the hampers is written into "Finalized Hamper Order.txt"